chlubba/PyPNS/README.md

 From source:
 ::

-    tar -xzf PyPN-x.x.tar.gz
+    tar -xzf PNPy-x.x.tar.gz
-    cd PyPN-x.x
+    cd PNPy-x.x
     (sudo) python setup.py install (--user)

 Usage
 ============

-To run PyPN properly, several NEURON extensions need to be compiled.
-Those are located in the 'mods'-directory of PyPN.
+To run PNPy properly, several NEURON extensions need to be compiled.
+Those are located in the 'mods'-directory of PNPy.
 Download this directory and run
 ::

 	nrnivmodl